-Guanacaste (North Pacific)
+Guanacaste (North Pacific Coast)

-Some activities we can arrange for your enjoyment in this area are: Surf lessons, whitewater rafting, horseback riding, great sport fishing, great diving, zip lines, volcanoes and hot springs with hot mud fumaroles, hiking, Nature watching at Palo Verde National park, floating at the Corobici river, sunset sails, birding adventures and much more.
+Some activities for your enjoyment in this area are: Surf lessons, whitewater rafting, horseback riding, great sport fishing, great diving, zip lines, volcanoes and hot springs with hot mud fumaroles, hiking, Nature watching at Palo Verde National park, floating at the Corobici river, sunset sails, birding adventures and much more.

 Weather: This is the sunniest part of Costa Rica.
-Even during our rainy or green season (May through November), sunshine prevails for up to 8 hours every day, and for at least 10 hours during the dry season.
+Even during our rainy or green season (May through November), sunshine prevails for up to 8 hours every day, and for at least 10 hours during the dry season..